spikedee/phonix/README.txt

 sudo make install

-There are a variety of other targets in the Makefile, but you probably won't need them except for unusual circumstances.
+There are a variety of other targets in the Makefile, but you probably won't need them except under unusual circumstances.
 Note that the "install" target is kind of shaky right now, and might fail if you have an unusual system configuration.
 Also note that the relative paths in the Makefile all assume that you are building from the root.
 Running "make" in any subdirectory is not